zeus-volkov-systems/messageapi/README.md

 The overall strategy for using MessageAPI is simple:

 Use the imported SessionFactory to create an ISession (pass the path to a specification like the one described above, or one in the package examples).
-Using the session object, create the kind of request you want to use (i.e., an add, get, remove, or update request).
-On any request type, create a record.
-The request record is type-contextual - in an 'add' or 'update' request, the record will contain a field set (based on the session spec) that can be filled with values that are to be inserted. 'update' requests can also use the record more generally, to update certain records when specified conditionals are met.
-In a 'get' request, the fields are the fields requested, and conditions may be used to specify conditions for retrieving response records.

-All of the interface documentation should be found in the corresponding javadoc.
-If it's there, please add and make a pull request for the documentation if you know what the interface does, or file a bug and the documentation will be updated when possible.
+Using the session object, create a request - the request type was baked into the session on session creation, so it's already set in memory (for example , a publish request in a publish session, or consume request in a consume session).
+On the request, create record(s) that will be sent to the endpoint.

+Once the records are set, call submit on the request.
+This submission immediately creates a duplicate of the entire request inside a response object, and then returns.
+All logic is processed against that request copy and its parent response asynchronously.
+Inside a response, protocols can produce response records and response rejections.

+This design is thread safe, because when submitted, a copy is operated on, and the original request is immutable.
+This design is also flexible, being able to handle throwaway results (just don't consume the IResponse), all-at-once-returns (like sql calls that return a bunch of data), or over-time-returns (subscription type returns).
+For example, to wait for all the data, just put a while(!response.isComplete()){}; before any further logic in the program.
+Or keep the response inline, and continue to pull records down the line over time, if it's a dynamic/streaming endpoint.

 ##### API Examples
 To illustrate a typical use case, we will give a couple of examples - the first is adding some records, the second is getting some records.